Mejorando Mi Hogar Blog

 The land of COCO’s dead is full of cameos or special appearances by Mexican celebrities, who, as Lee Unkrich commented, “some will only be recognized by the people who grew up in Mexico.”
 Coco Director Lee Unkrich told us.

-In COCO we see people like Pedro Infante, Jorge Negrete, Cantinflas, Maria Felix, El Santo, Juan Carlos Esquivel, the boy who plays the glass harmonica before the talent show and of course, Diego Rivera and Frida Khalo.
+Some Latin celebrities depicted in COCO are Pedro Infante, Jorge Negrete, Cantinflas, Maria Felix, El Santo, Juan Carlos Esquivel, the boy who plays the glass harmonica before the talent show, and of course, Diego Rivera and Frida Khalo.

 When you see Hector, he’s got some Cantinflas, he wears a vest and his pants to his hip, “we wanted these characters to exist in the movie, it feels like we’re back to the era of Mexican cinema.